 - Statement of Accounts, Summary Financial Information and auditor's reports.

-- Capital strategy - see Medium Term Financial Plan.
-See also the Capital Strategy and Asset Management Plan - for most recent see papers of the Executive meeting held on 18/12/2007 - item 6 - budget 2008/09.
+- Capital strategy: see the Capital Strategy and Asset Management Plan - for most recent see papers of the Executive meeting held on 18 December 2007 - item 6 - budget 2008 to 2009.

 - The members' allowances scheme